jimasp/behave-vsc/CONTRIBUTING.md

   - Does the issue occur with the example project workspaces, or just in your own project?
 What is different about your project?
   - Have you made any changes yourself?
 Does e.g. a fresh clone work without your changes?
   - If extension integration tests get stuck while they are running a debug behave test run, remember to also disable all breakpoints in the *host* vscode environment.
+  - Rebuild: Delete (terminate) the "watch" terminal window(s) and then afterwards restart the build/watch with e.g. `Ctrl+Shift+B`.
+This should delete the `out` and `dist` folders and rebuild.
 - Debugging:
-  - If you can't see the value of a variable, try setting `minimize: false`, delete the "watch" terminal window(s) and then afterwards restart it with `Ctrl+Shift+B`, if that doesn't work then manually delete the `out` and `dist` folders and repeat.
+  - If you can't see the value of a variable when debugging, you may need to perform a rebuild.
   - If you are stepping in to external code, then it's likely you either hit the pause button, or you need to remove all breakpoints (e.g. "caught exceptions").
   - If an exception is not bubbling, see [Exception handling](#exception-handling).
   - If you get an error running a "Debug: ..." target, try setting a breakpoint at the start of the `activate()` function.
   - If you get an error running a "Integration Tests: ..." target, try setting a breakpoint at the start of the `runAllTestsAndAssertTheResults()` function.
   - If you don't hit either above two function breakpoints, try putting a breakpoint at the very first (import) line of every `.ts` file and see if it jumps out of debugging, e.g. is there a node module import/webpack issue?
   - Delete all breakpoints from both source *and* host environments if *any* of the following occur:
     - If you don't hit a breakpoint that you're sure you should be hitting.
-(This could also be down to sourcemaps and breakpoints being out of sync, in which case delete the "watch" terminal window(s) and then afterwards restart it with `Ctrl+Shift+B` - this will run `rimraf out/ dist/`).
+(This could also be down to sourcemaps and breakpoints being out of sync, in which case do a rebuild).
     - If `npm run test` fails on the command line due to a timeout.
     - If a "Integration Tests: ..." test fails during debugging due to a timeout.
   - It's rare (i.e. it's normally one of the above issues, not this) but there are a few lines that you can never set a breakpoint on, e.g. something like `await mypromises`.
 If this happens, then when you start debugging you will see vscode move the breakpoint to the next line that it can break on.